mnickrogers/mnickrogers.github.io/index.md

     <img src="nick_rogers_cropped.png" width="256">
 </p>

 I love problem solving and computers are tools that let us solve amazing problems — everything from what user interfaces best allow people to freely share their thoughts with each other to how best to design an algorithm to search across vast records stored in a database.
+Check out my GitHub account [here](https://github.com/mnickrogers).

 # Noteworthy Projects